 ICT and online resources are used increasingly across the curriculum.
 We believe it is essential for e-safety guidance to be given to pupils on a regular and meaningful basis.
 We continually look for new opportunities to promote e-safety and monitor and assess our pupils' understanding of it.
 The School provides opportunities to teach about e-safety within a range of curriculum areas and ICT lessons.
 Educating pupils on the dangers of technologies that may be encountered outside school will also be carried out via RPS, as well as informally when opportunities arise.
 At age-appropriate levels, and usually via ICT and RPS, pupils are taught to look after their own online safety.
-From Year 4, pupils are taught in the RPS curriculum about recognising safeguarding threats online, the risks, and of their duty to report any such instances they or their peers come across.
+Pupils are taught in the RPS curriculum about recognising safeguarding threats online, the risks, and of their duty to report any such instances they or their peers come across.
 Pupils can report concerns to the DSL or any member of staff at the school.
 From Year 3, pupils are also taught about relevant laws applicable to using the internet.
 Pupils are taught about respecting other people's information and images etc. through discussion and classroom activities.
 Pupils should be aware of the impact of cyber-bullying and know how to seek help if they are affected by these issues (see Anti-bullying Policy).
-Pupils should approach the class teacher as well as parents, peers and other school staff for advice or help if they experience problems when using the internet and related technologies
+Pupils should approach the class teacher as well as parents, peers and other school staff for advice or help if they experience problems when using the internet and related technologies.
+In an effort to make this area of the curriculum more accessible for the pupils, the introduction of 'Be Internet Legends' developed by Parent Zone and Google.
+This also offers internet safety curriculum resources for Key Stage 2 pupils.
+To promote this area further the school has also purchased access to 'The National Online Safety' website.
+Through this platform the school hopes not only to develop the structure of how online safety is taught but also to be more impactful in how it engages with parents, initially starting with engagement through the school newsletter 'the weekly flight' highlighting computing issues and offering guidance in the form of how to deal with emerging key computing issues.